greencardamom/Wikiget/README.md

 Change hashbang (first line) to location of GNU Awk 4+  - use 'which gawk' to see where it is on your system.

-Change the "Contact" line to your Wikipedia Username (optional or leave blank)
+Change the agent "Contact" line to your Wikipedia Username (near the top of the program).
+It's vital to have correct contact information per WMF bot policy.
+API calls may fail with missing Agent information.

 Requires one of the following to be in the path: wget, curl or lynx (use 'which wget' to see where it is on your system)